 An Application Programming Interface (API) is a set of protocols for building applications.
 APIs enable different web services, systems, and application software to connect and share enterprise data.
 What makes APIs so widely used is that they are ‘platform-independent.’
 As a result, you can use them to consume information, regardless of the underlying operating system or technology stack.

 Modern businesses make use of a variety of applications to serve different purposes.
 This is because most organizations are no longer interested in a one-fit-all solution.
 Instead, the demand for purpose-driven and specialized applications has increased exponentially.
 However, the challenge lies in integrating the information residing in these diverse applications to ensure accurate reporting and decision-making.

 This blog post is a comprehensive guide to API integration.
-It will also answer questions such as:

 What is API Integration?

 API integration refers to a process in which two or more applications are connected via APIs to ‘talk’ to each other.
 This can involve the applications performing a joint function or exchanging information to ensure data integrity.

 Businesses use all kinds of applications, including web-based services (SaaS platforms), enterprise software (ERPs), and in-house custom-made software.
 Each of these applications must coexist to ensure seamless business operations.

 Let’s illustrate the use of an API integration platform in a scenario where a business uses different applications, such as Marketo (web tools or marketing applications), Salesforce (an online CRM system), and Oracle ERP (a cloud-based software application).
 Each of these applications has one or more common entities related to the business, such as the customers’ names.